 As you work to stand out in a competitive market, it can be tempting to lower the quality of your products or services to compete with lower prices.
 This will certainly be at the expense of some of your clients, though.
 Sometimes, you must raise your prices to maintain the quality your clients have come to expect.
 Companies that continue to deliver on the expected value are more likely to retain long-term customers, even when the prices have to increase a bit.
 Always keep the services you provide, the products you sell, and the value you promise consistently excellent.

 Being loyal to long-term customers encourages other customers to continue buying from your business so they too can reap whatever rewards or recognition you’re offering.
 Some businesses use a punch card system to reward customers.
 Others promote referral incentives.
 Maybe you just want to offer discounts to customers who have been with your business for a certain number of years.
 Prizes don’t have to be monetary, either.
 Perhaps you spotlight loyal customers on your blog, marketing materials, or social media profiles in a flattering write-up.
 Whatever the case, being a cheerleader for loyalty is always good business.

 Be a problem solver, not part of the problem

-Always think long term when dealing with customers.
+Always thinking long-term when dealing with customers!
 In order to maintain a loyal customer base, prove yourself as a loyal business.